-As of March 2016, a total of 20 devices were shipped to 8 sites and only one site has used one device (use occurred in April of 2013).
-No device has been shipped to any site or used in any patient since the last PAC (2015) meeting.
-Three adult patients were enrolled in this study from 2012 until March 2016.
-In brief, of these three patients, the device was used successfully in only one patient.
-In the other two patients the procedure was aborted and the device was not used.
-A clinical summary of these three patients is provided in the table below.
+As of May 2017, a total of 20 devices were shipped to 8 sites and only one site has used one device (use occurred in April of 2013).
+No device has been shipped to any site or used in any patient since the last PAC (2016) meeting.
+Three adult patients were enrolled (none pediatric) in this study from 2012 until May 2017 In brief, of these three patients, the device was used successfully in only one patient.
+In the other two patients the procedure was aborted and the device was not used- A clinical summary of these three patients is provided in the table below.

-Subject GEI 001 Subject GEI 002 Subject GEI 003 Pre-operative Demographic Female, 66yr old Male, 52yr old Female, 56yr old Reason for bypass Giant Aneurysm of LICA, partially thrombosed, Aneurysm- large calcified paraclinoid carotid Aneurysm, sacrifice of right posterior cerebral symptomatic aneurysm artery mRankin score pre-op 1 2 1 Surgery Bypass graft Autologous Saphenous Vein Autologous Saphenous Vein Radial artery Bypass type Replacement Replacement Replacement Distal Anastomosis Type of anastomosis Elana.
+Subject (b) (6) Subject (b) (6) Subject (b) (6) Pre-operative Demographic Female, 66yr old Male, 52yr old Female, 56yr old Giant Aneurysm of LICA, Aneurysm- large calcified Aneurysm, sacrifice of Reason for bypass partially thrombosed, paraclinoid carotid right posterior cerebral mRankin score pre-op 1 2 1 Surgery Bypass graft Autologous Saphenous Vein Autologous Saphenous Vein Radial artery Bypass type Replacement Replacement Replacement Distal Anastomosis Type of anastomosis Elana.
 Graft was inadvertently pulled.
 Elana was aborted due to carotid laceration.
 Elana Conventional Arteriotomy successful? n/a Yes, retrograde flow from recipient n/a Flap retrieval n/a Yes Flap retrieved on catheter n/a Complications in creating the arteriotomy No No No Proximal Anastomosis Type of anastomosis Conventional Conventional Conventional.
 Elana ring was sewn but felt to be slightly too large therefore a conventional bypass was performed.
 Complications in creating the anastomosis none none none Post- OP Evaluation Follow-up 25-40 days post-op mRs: 4 (3 weeks post-op); mRs: 6 (on 17 Nov 12) mRs: 2 (on 25 Feb 13) mRs: 0 Non-fatal stroke/death?
 Non-fatal stroke, Death due to mesenteric ischemia 4 weeks after surgery.
 No No new neurological deficit Serious Adverse Events Mesenteric Ischemia/Acute Abdomen Definitely not device related None None

-The sponsor has indicated that completing this PAS would be difficult due to recently available alternative options (e.g., Pipeline Embolization Device).
-The number of high flow bypass surgeries being performed, including bypass surgeries with the Elana Surgical Kit, are essentially no longer performed.
+The sponsor has indicated that completing this PAS would be difficult due to recently available alternative options (e.g., flow diversion devices).
+High flow bypass surgeries being, including bypass surgeries with the Elana Surgical Kit are essentially no longer performed.
 Approximately 90% of the (already limited) number of cases that used to be treated with the Elana technique are now being treated endovascularly.
 They have stated the use of their device is at the end of the treatment ladder.
 Because of the fact that more treatment options have become available, they have stated their device is/will mainly be used as a last-resort option.